ktbaek/Copenhagen-tree-data/README.md

 - Fix mistakes in scientific names (e.g. spelling, missing species epiphet in cultivars, missing hybrid markers) according to [these rules](rules/latin_regex.csv)
 - Fix mistakes in Danish names (e.g. spelling, compound words) according to [these rules](rules/da_regex.csv)
 - Separate scientific names into their components
-- Fix Danish names based on the scientific name (incl. special names for cultivars and variants) according to [these](rules/latin_da_map.csv) and [these](rules/latin_da_map_malus.csv) rules
+- Fix Danish names based on the scientific name (incl. special Danish names for cultivars and variants) according to [these](rules/latin_da_map.csv) and [these](rules/latin_da_map_malus.csv) rules
 - Fix Danish genus names based on the scientific name according to [these rules](rules/genus_dict.csv)

 The last two steps assume that the scientific names are the ground truth.
 This is probably true in the vast majority of cases, but without knowing the history of the dataset it can't be known for certain.

-The rule sets are not yet complete, but reflect an ongoing effort.
+The rule sets are not complete, but reflect an ongoing effort.

 All changes have been recorded in a [changelog](output/).
-So far, ~17,000 changes (543 unique) have been made to the original dataset.
+So far, ~17,000 changes (545 unique) have been made to the original dataset.

 ## Online Shiny-app